cjlee112/socraticqs2/README.rst

     SOCIAL_AUTH_KHANACADEMY_OAUTH1_KEY = 'key'
     SOCIAL_AUTH_KHANACADEMY_OAUTH1_SECRET = 'secret'

-    # Will be changed to JSONSerializer, not finished yet
-    SESSION_SERIALIZER = 'django.contrib.sessions.serializers.PickleSerializer'

     # When we will use email auth we need to define SMTP settings
     EMAIL_USE_TLS = True
     EMAIL_HOST = ''